logzio/logz-docs/_source/logzio_collections/_log-sources/azure-native.md

 ### Manage the platform options

-Purchases using CSP subscriptions is not supported at the moment.
+Purchases using CSP subscriptions are not supported at the moment.
 {:.info-box.note}

 Logz.io's Cloud-Native Observability Platform provides a variety of different options to manage the monitoring of your Azure environment.